Junior Andre recalls emotional moment Katie Price crushed his football dream

 March 19, 2026

-Junior Andre has made a bold confession about a major life decision with the advice influenced by his mum Katie Price.
+Junior Andre has made a bold confession about a major life decision influenced by his mother Katie Price.

 He added that he did also have an interest in music and acting but also said that he played in A Saturday league and got scouted.